portfolio future paleo porcelain

 Aanraakbaar maken van tijd & klimaat

 In deze werken is porselein geen ‘dood ding’.
-Eierschaal porselein is uiterst sensitief.
+Eierschaal porselein is uiterst sensitief en responsief.
 Rauw en biscuit (of laag gestookt) porselein is poreus, waterdoorlatend.
 Hoog gestookt porselein is translucent, lichtdoorlatend.
-Regeneratieve transformatie vormt de kern van de serie Bekers met Ziel en ook het botanisch porselein.
-Actuele experimenten met porselein in water met levende wieren, algen en mossen bevragen percepties over levend, niet-levend, ooit-levend en nooit-levend.
+Door een intentioneel gekozen consistente en herkenbare beeldtaal verschuift de focus van esthetiek naar inhoud.
+Regeneratieve transformatie vormt de kern van de serie Bekers met Ziel en het botanisch porselein.
+Biomorf, zoals het inblazen van mijn adem voor het rauwe vloeibare porselein stolt.
+Experimenten met porselein in water met levende wieren, algen en mossen bevragen percepties over levend, niet-levend, ooit-levend en nooit-levend.
+Processen worden in gang gezet om ‘door-te-mogen-leven’, of zelfs een eigen samenleving (biotoop, habitat, werk) te genereren.
+Tijd en klimaat worden aanraakbaar gemaakt in een zintuigelijke vorm van ecologische storytelling.

 Tangebility